To offer the necessary tools to create a sense of belonging

 a safe and favorable context for exchange

-During the tour, the RLQ will offer tools from the EAAA (Enhanced Assess, Acknowledge, Act) program, an educational program on resistance to sexual assault.
+During the tour, the QLN will share some of the tools of the EAAA (Enhanced Assess, Acknowledge, Act) Program, an educative program to resist sexual assault

-Established in several universities around the world, it will be offered in various Quebec universities in 2020, under the French title BÉRA (enhanced version of the Evaluate, Recognize, Act) program.
+Established in many universities worldwide, it will be offered in French in Québec universities in 2020, under the title BÉRA (version bonifiée du programme Évaluer, Reconnaître, Agir).

-Although the BÉRA program is primarily aimed at undergraduate students, who represent the population most at risk, the Empowerment Tour of LGBT women is aimed at all university students, regardless of their age.
-In this sense, we want to bring together the community of LGBT women and their allies.
+Even though the EAAA program is primarily aimed at first year university students, who are the population most at risk to experience sexual assault, the Empowering LGBT Women Tour, is aimed at all female university students, regardless of age.
+We want to gather the community of LGBT women and their allies.

-The Flip the Script ™ / EAAA educational program is an empirical intervention in small groups, lasting 12 hours, designed specifically for first-year university students.
-Based on theory, research evidence and best practices to help women resist sexual assault against known individuals, this program is delivered by the SARE Center in Windsor, Ontario, and funded by the Institutes of Health Research of Canada and the Ontario Council for Women’s Health.
-Developed, reviewed and tested by Dr. Charlene Senn of the University of Windsor over a 10-year period, the Flip the Script ™ / EAAA program is the only program evaluated in a clinical trial with demonstrated to significantly reduce the incidence of rape and other forms of sexual assault.
-It is an essential part of a comprehensive strategy to tackle the high number of rapes and other forms of sexual violence on university campuses.
+is a 12 hours long empirical intervention, taught in small groups, and specifically conceived for first year university students.
+Based on theory, research evidence and best practices to help women resist sexual assault committed by acquaintances, this program is dispensed by the SARE Centre, from Windsor, Ontario and financed by the Canadian Institutes of Health Research.
+Conceived, reviewed and tested by Dr Charlene Senn of University of Windsor, over a decade, the Flip de Script TM/EAAA is the only program tested in a clinical trial that has demonstrated that it significatively reduces the incidence of rape and other forms of sexual assaults.
+It is a key element in a global strategy to fight against the high number of rapes and sexual assaults on university campus.

 2 october 2019